Charles E. Tressler Distinguished Teacher Award

-The 2021 winner is Donna Lehman, a visual arts teacher at Middletown High School.
+The 2022 winner is Donna Ross, an English teacher at Urbana High School.

 The FCPS Public Affairs Department coordinates the nomination and selection process before forwarding materials to Hood College.
-The 2021 nomination period has closed.
+Nominations for 2022 are now closed.

 A screening committee of FCPS administrators and other staff will review the nominations and select a winner using a rubric evaluation system.
-The winner will be notified at the end of April.
+The winner will be notified mid-April.